JustWhit3/osmanip/doc/Download and install.md

 ```
 ## Other scripts

 Other scripts have been provided into the [*scripts*](https://github.com/JustWhit3/osmanip/blob/main/scripts) folder.
-They have to be run from the repository home directory.
+After compiling the source code, they can be run from the repository home directory.

 ### debug.sh